 Honokohau Harbor Dog Beach

 If you want to bring your furry friend on your jaunt to the beach, the Big Island has you covered!
-Not only a beach that allows dogs, this seaside haven nestled in the resort area of Kailua-Kona also allows them to run freely without a leash!
+Not only a beach that allows dogs, but this seaside haven nestled in the resort area of Kailua-Kona also allows them to run freely without a leash!

 You can also go for a relaxing walk or have a blast racing your pooch along its soft sand shores.
 Romp in the tranquil waters.
 An accessible reef close to the shore offers excellent snorkeling and scuba diving.
 What’s more, sunsets are wonderful here!